DEVSORA-GLOBAL/.github/profile/README.md

 ## 🚀 About DevSora

 DevSora is designed for anyone aspiring to enter the IT industry.
-Whether you want to learn coding, development, robotics, or other in-demand skills, DevSora helps you become job- and internship-ready.
-Our platform goes beyond just learning—it connects you with peers for hackathons, startups, and collaborative projects, creating a vibrant developer community.
+Whether you want to learn coding, development, robotics, or other in-demand skills, DevSora helps you become job and internship-ready.
+Our platform goes beyond just learning-it connects you with peers for hackathons, startups, and collaborative projects, creating a vibrant developer community.

+> [!NOTE]
+> Alpha Version will **NOT** be open-source.

 ## ✨ Platform Highlights